ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks nlb-dns add`
 {: #cs_nlb-dns-add}

-Add one or more network load balancer (NLB) IP addresses to an existing host name that you created with the [`ibmcloud ks nlb-dns create` command](#cs_nlb-dns-create).
+Add one or more network load balancer (NLB) IP addresses to an existing subdomain that you created with the [`ibmcloud ks nlb-dns create` command](#cs_nlb-dns-create).
 {: shortdesc}

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic-only command.</p>

 For example, in a multizone cluster, you might create an NLB in each zone to expose an app.
-You register the NLB IPs with a host name by running `ibmcloud ks nlb-dns create`.
+You register the NLB IPs with a subdomain by running `ibmcloud ks nlb-dns create`.
 Later, you add another zone to your cluster and another NLB for that zone.
-You can use this command to add the new NLB IP to this existing host name.
-When a user accesses your app host name, the client accesses one of these IPs at random, and the request is sent to that NLB.
+You can use this command to add the new NLB IP to this existing subdomain.
+When a user accesses your app subdomain, the client accesses one of these IPs at random, and the request is sent to that NLB.

 ```
-ibmcloud ks nlb-dns add --cluster CLUSTER --ip NLB_IP [--ip NLB2_IP2 --ip NLB3_IP ...] --nlb-host HOST_NAME [--json] [-s]
+ibmcloud ks nlb-dns add --cluster CLUSTER --ip NLB_IP [--ip NLB2_IP2 --ip NLB3_IP ...] --nlb-host SUBDOMAIN [--json] [-s]
 ```
 {: pre}